AriFordsham/GHCWiki/records.md

 So one solution for record field names is to specify more precisely which one you mean.
 There are two schools of thought:

 - Optionally use the type name.
 So you could say `Record.a` or `RecordClash.a` rather than `a`, to specify which field selector you mean.
 Apart from verbosity the difficulty here is that it's hard to know whether you are writing `<module-name>.f` or `<type-name>.f`.
-That is, is `Record` the name of a type or of a module.
+That is, is `Record` the name of a type or of a module?
 (Currently it legally could be both.)

 - Use the module name space mechanism; after all that's what it's for.
 But putting each record definition in its own module is a bit heavyweight.
 So maybe we need local modules (just for name space control) and local import declarations.
 Details are unclear.